jamiehax/markov-tweet-generator/README.md

 `link` (optional) is the link to where the data came from.

-'size' (optional) is the number of tweets (rows) in the data for the progress bar.
+`size` (optional) is the number of tweets (rows) in the data for the progress bar.

-'column' is the column of the CSV file containing the tweets.
+`column` is the column of the CSV file containing the tweets.